General and Family Dentist in Fargo, ND

 Dental Amalgam

 Dental amalgam is a filling material that has been used by dentists for over 150 years.
-A mixture of metals that typically includes silver, copper and tin, dental amalgam fillings (commonly referred to as “silver fillings”) also contain mercury, which has raised safety concerns among patients from time to time.
+A mixture of metals that typically includes silver, copper, and tin, dental amalgam fillings (commonly referred to as "silver fillings") also contain mercury, which has raised safety concerns among patients from time to time.

 Dental Sealants

 Highly effective in preventing decay on the biting surfaces of your chewing teeth, dental sealants are a simple procedure in which a tooth-colored acrylic "coating" is painted onto the surface of the tooth.
+Dental sealants protect the depressions and grooves of your teeth from food particles and plaque that brushing and flossing can't reach.

 Easy to apply, dental sealants take only a few minutes to seal each tooth.
 Sealants hold up well under the force of normal chewing and can last several years before a reapplication is needed.
+Children and adults can benefit from dental sealants in the fight against tooth decay.
+Ask your family dentist in Fargo, ND about dental sealants at Blake Ristvedt Dental today.

 Dental Bridges